sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_5_application_embedding_into_salesforce/embedding_5_application_embedding_into_salesforce.md

 The exercises in this QuickStart will discuss and walk you through the steps to embed Sigma inside a Salesforce page.

 ### What You’ll Build
-We will build a SalesForce page using Sigma content, embedded securely on a VisualForce page as shown below:
+We will build a Salesforce page using Sigma content, embedded securely on a VisualForce page as shown below:

 ![Alt text](assets/sf1.png)